The Cambridge College Guide

 In London, students will have the opportunity to explore some of the capital’s most famous landmarks including: The Knightsbridge Museums (Science, Natural History, V&A), Covent Garden for shopping, Greenwich – National Maritime Museum, Meridian Line, Cutty Sark, Greenwich park, views over London, AThames boat trip as well as some free time for shopping in Covent Garden.

-We hope our guide to SBC at Cambridge College has got you as excited about the coming summer as we are, and we hope you have a much clearer picture of all the fantastic opportunities on the horizon in this truly unique and historical university city.
+We hope our guide to SBC’s Cambridge Summer Schools has got you as excited about the coming summer as we are, and we hope you have a much clearer picture of all the fantastic opportunities on the horizon in this truly unique and historical university city.

 If there are any questions or queries in which you would like more information on then our dedicated admissions team are always on hand to answer any of your queries and are here to help you every step of the way.